mongodb/docs/source/deployment.rst

 Only one agent per-group or environment will report to MMS at a time, but you can run multiple instances of the agent to provide redundancy.
-Secondary agents act as host standbys If you stop the agent process, the agent will be removed from the "Agents" tab within a day.
+Secondary agents act as host standbys If you stop the agent process, MMS removes the agent from the "Agents" tab within a day.
 If an agent is offline the last ping times for that agent do not update.
 To install a second or third agent, Simply repeat the installation process in the :doc:`installation guide </install>` for each new agent.
 See instructions for automating the agent installation in the next section.